This page is a work in progress. Stop back for updates, including more complete discussion of the sources linked below.

 In short, Cavalcade was not subtle about making its point:

 “In America many modern newspapers have imitated the energy and enthusiasm of such journals as the Herald and the enlightened tone of such papers as the Tribune, so that American journalism holds the respect of the world.” — Cavalcade of America

 The typewriter, and the woman who invented a career

-The Reluctant Pioneer isn’t specifically about journalism, but certainly is related — the invention of the typewriter, and the first woman who made it run..
+The Reluctant Pioneer isn’t specifically about journalism, but it certainly is related — the story of the invention of the typewriter, told in traditional “who, what, when, where” order by the woman who first made it run.

-“A woman operating a machine — that’s very unusual,” Mr. Remington comments — and the first advertisement (read during the program) for the completed machine specifies that it opens a new occupation for women.
+“A woman operating a machine — that’s very unusual,” Mr. Remington comments.
+And the first typewriter advertisement, at least as read during the program, promotes the completed machine as a device that will open a new occupation for women.